How to Apply for a New Drivers License in Nebraska

 - School permit – Offered to residents who are at least 14 years and two months of age and reside outside of a city with a population of 5,000 or more.
 These applicants must be able to pass the vision and knowledge tests.

-- School learner’s permit – Available to motorists as young as 14 years of age who would like to practice for obtain a school permit.
+- School learner’s permit – Available to motorists as young as 14 years of age who would like to practice for obtaining a school permit.

 Nebraska Driver’s License Costs